awgn/haskell-tips/README.md

 Haskell-Tips
 ============

-This is a collection of Haskell tips I've gathered reading books, blogs, twitter etc.
+This is a collection of Haskell tips I've gathered reading books, blogs, tweets etc.
-I use this list predominantly as a reminder.
+I use this list primarily as a reminder.

 ___